US lawmaker seeks to ban Chinese firms from US capital markets

 The move by Rubio, acting chairman of the Senate Select Committee on Intelligence, comes as relations between Washington and Beijing have soured over China's crackdown on Hong Kong via a national security law and the origins of the coronavirus, which has killed over 125,000 Americans.

-On Monday, the United States began eliminating Hong Kong's special status under US law, halting defence exports and restricting the territory's access to advanced technology as retaliation for the move.
+On Monday, the US began eliminating Hong Kong's special status under US law, halting defence exports and restricting the territory's access to advanced technology as retaliation for the move.

-Roger Robinson, a former White House official who supports curbing Chinese access to US investors, said 13 of the 20 companies designated by the Defence Department last week as Chinese-military-backed have a presence in US capital markets.
+Roger Robinson, a former White House official who supports curbing Chinese access to US investors, said 13 of the 20 companies designated by the Defence Department last week as backed by the Chinese military have a presence in US capital markets.

-"The list of PLA-affiliated Chinese enterprises released by the Pentagon is symptomatic of the broader challenge represented by Chinese companies in our capital markets from an investor protection, national security and human rights perspective," said Robinson, referring to the People's Liberation Army.
+"The list of PLA (People's Liberation Army)-affiliated Chinese enterprises released by the Pentagon is symptomatic of the broader challenge represented by Chinese companies in our capital markets from an investor protection, national security and human rights perspective," said Robinson, referring to the People's Liberation Army.

 China hardliners in Washington have already targeted China's access to US capital markets as a pressure point, succeeding in halting plans by federal pension fund administrators to allow a US$40 billion fund to track an index that includes controversial Chinese companies.